ishibaki/symmetry_paper/manuscript/4_results.md

 The average values of cell chirality index obtained from embryos (numbers are indicated in [@fig:fig2]B as $N_{x}$) with each genotype was referred to as "mean cell chirality index."

 We previously showed that the mean cell chirality index strongly correlated with the ratio of the normal hindgut laterality in embryos with various genotype[@Ishibashi2019].
-To investigate a causal association between the enantiomorphic stats of cell chirality and the LR directions of the hindgut rotation, we here analyzed the mathematical characteristics of the correlation between the mean cell chirality index and the rotational direction of the hindgut.
+To investigate a causal association between the enantiomorphic states of cell chirality and the LR directions of the hindgut rotation, we here analyzed the mathematical characteristics of the correlation between the mean cell chirality index and the rotational direction of the hindgut.
 We scored the rotational direction of the hindgut in each embryo as a "laterality score", in which the hindgut of normal LR asymmetry, non-laterality (bilateral symmetry), and inverse LR asymmetry was scored 1, 0.5, and 0, respectively ([@fig:fig2]A).
 The mean of the laterality score was calculated in embryos with each genotype ([@fig:fig2]B, left).
 Besides the eight genetic conditions analyzed in the previous study, we examined two additions to study the correlation between the mean cell chirality index and the mean of the laterality score ([@fig:fig2]B)[@Ishibashi2019].